-Kinsey has been the Editor for Innovation and Strategy at the New York Times since February 2015.
-Previously, he was NPR’s Executive Vice President and Chief Content Officer and was responsible for establishing a unified vision for NPR journalism and working with Member Stations to build an effective partnership for the future.
+Over more than two decades, Kinsey Wilson has served in senior executive roles in print, broadcast and digital news operations including The Times and NPR.
+Before he joined the Times in February 2015 as Editor for Innovation and Strategy, he was NPR’s Executive Vice President and Chief Content Officer and was responsible for establishing a unified vision for NPR journalism and working with Member Stations to build an effective partnership for the future.
 The leadership of News, Digital Media, and Programming divisions reported to him.
-Prior to his position at NPR, Wilson served as the Senior Vice President and General Manager of Digital Media.
+Prior to that, Wilson served as NPR’s Senior Vice President and General Manager of Digital Media.
 He was responsible for all online operations including web and mobile product development and shared responsibility for the online news, arts and music staffs with the vice president of NPR News.
 He oversaw NPR Digital Services, a Boston-based group that assists NPR Member stations with online strategy and services.

 For more than 15 years Wilson has played a leadership role in digital media at both print and broadcast news organizations, providing strategic guidance and operational oversight during a period of rapid technological change.
 He has been a leader in industry organizations and a frequent speaker at industry conferences.
 Since Wilson came to NPR in 2008, NPR.org, and the NPR Digital Media staff have won numerous honors, including a 2009 George Foster Peabody award for overall excellence, two Edward R. Murrow Awards, a 2010 National Press Foundation award for Excellence in online Journalism and numerous honors from the Online News Association, Editor and Publisher, the International Academy of Digital Arts and Sciences and the White House News Photographers Association.